cherryyrain/osu_python/README.md

 # osu_python
 An [osu!api](https://github.com/ppy/osu-api) wrapper to be used by Python developers.
 Please review the osu!api documentation before usage.

-# Currently incorrect, trust nothing, the API probably doesn't work
+# Currently incorrect, trust nothing, the module doesn't even work yet, I'm not a good developer okay

 ## Installation
 The osu_python module can be installed using pip.